These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Pressing peanut butter bars into pan.

-The topping is made by melting chocolate together with a little peanut butter.
+The topping is made by melting chocolate with peanut butter.

 Bowl of chocolate chips and peanut butter.

-You can do this in a double boiler, or in the microwave.
+You can do this in a double boiler or the microwave.

 I chose to do it in the microwave.
 It only took about a minute.
 Just hit it with quick, 20-second bursts, stirring after each, until the mixture is smooth and luscious.